GiorgosNik/JacobiParallelism/README.md

 * Our Implementation of MPI parallelism
 * Our Implementation of a Hybrid MPI/OpenMP Solution
 * The Challenge Program
-* The Assignment descripion and guidelines (sadly only in Greek for now :( )
-* (In the future) The results we obtained

 ## Methodology: